mvolkmann/alpine-plugins/README.md

 </div>
 ```

-A work around is to continue using `x-text` as follows:
+A workaround is to continue using `x-text` as follows:

 ```html
 <template x-for="dog in dogs">